Indonesia–European Union relations: Trade and investment

-Environment and Climate Change
+Environment and climate change

-Indonesia has committed to cut carbon emissions by 26% by 2020, a goal that has the full economic and political support of the EU and its Member States.
+Indonesia had committed to cut carbon emissions by 26% by 2020, a goal that had the full economic and political support of the EU and its member states.

 Analogously, The EU has intensified climate change cooperation launching programmes that facilitate sustainable management of forests and natural resources.
 The EU assists Indonesia in addressing the most pressing environmental issues such as illegal logging through constructing Voluntary Partnership Agreements.

-Over the last three years, the EU and its Member States have supported Indonesia's climate change initiatives with US$1.5 billion (€1.17 billion) of which the EU has contributed almost half.
+From 2010 to 2013, the EU and its member states supported Indonesia's climate change initiatives with US$1.5 billion (€1.17 billion) of which the EU has contributed almost half.

-Good Governance and Human Rights
+Good governance and human rights

 A new EU-Indonesia Human Rights Dialogue was launched in 2009 to intensify exchanges on questions of mutual interest.
 The EU focuses on key areas of governance such as justice and security sector reform, law enforcement, and the support of human rights based community policing.
 Public institutions are supported in improving service delivery, particularly to the most vulnerable groups.

 One important tool in this regard is the European Instrument for Democracy and Human Rights (EIDHR), whose aim it is to provide support for the promotion of democracy and human rights in non-EU countries.
 In Indonesia, projects under this program range from promoting freedom of religion and belief and supporting human rights defenders, to increasing human rights accountability and helping prevent torture.
 Oftentimes the focus lies on vulnerable segments of society such as children, women or minorities.

 Within the field of good governance other focal areas are capacity building in the judicial sector as well as support to the anti-corruption commission.

-Health, Water and Sanitation
+Health, water and sanitation

 The EU's health support focuses on disease control and improving regulations.
-In order to halt the transmission of HIV, tuberculosis and malaria, the EU and its Member States contribute about 57% of the Global Fund to Fight Aids, Tuberculosis and Malaria (GFATM), and Indonesia has benefited from a commitment of €478 million from this fund since 2002.
+In order to halt the transmission of HIV, tuberculosis and malaria, the EU and its member States contribute about 57% of the Global Fund to Fight Aids, Tuberculosis and Malaria (GFATM), and Indonesia has benefited from a commitment of €478 million from this fund since 2002.
 The EU teamed up with UNICEF to combat malnutrition and stunting among children.
 The improvement of sexual and reproductive health rights is also on the cooperation agenda.

-Post-Disaster Reconstruction and Disaster Preparedness and Conflict Prevention
+Post-disaster reconstruction and disaster preparedness and conflict prevention

 The EU supports Indonesia's efforts to prevent and manage human crises through programmes aimed at minimising the effects of natural disasters.
 The EU's approach to post-disaster reconstruction encompasses infrastructure development, housing reconstruction, strengthening governance structures, capacity building, and developing economic and environmental sustainability.

 The EU also supports activities that help Indonesia resolve and prevent internal conflicts.
 While the causes of conflict are addressed through a number of projects in various areas, non-military means are used to facilitate the peaceful resolution and prevention of existing conflicts.
 Such means include supporting good policing, the rule of law, civil administration, and civil protection emergency teams.